 <ESMA_QUESTION_CP_MIFID_218>

 Field 2 Identification code - we do not believe it should be necessary to add the country code to front of the identifier (for non-legal entities) when this will already be provided as part of the entity code type.
 For example, when identifying a UK individual, the identification code type would be GBNI, so the identification code itself should be simply the National Insurance number.
 In our response to Discussion Paper 2014/548 we commented that firms should not be required to verify the accuracy of any national identifier provided by the client unless it had grounds to suspect that the identifier is false or incorrect.
 We ask that this be made clear in the final RTS.
+Similarly, we believe that firms should, for these purposes, be able to accept a client's claim that they do not have any of the identifiers listed for their nationality and therefore generate a concatenated identifier.

 Fields 5-34 Buyer/seller details - as discussed in our response to Q217, we do not agree with the proposed approach and ask that the current approach, as proposed in Discussion Paper 2014/548, be retained to identify consistently the counterparty and the client together with the direction of the trade.
 We note that ESMA offers assurance in paragraph 98 of the consultation that it will ensure full compliance with data protection law and that Article 66(3) of Directive 2014/65/EU (MiFID) will oblige Member States to require ARMs to maintain data confidentiality, but this has not addressed the concerns of firms that the RTS should provide explicitly that they will not be in breach of any data privacy laws by reporting the required data.
 To this end, we believe strongly that the RTS should contain a provision similar to Article 9(4) of EMIR.